Mercedes EQC review: range, battery & charging

 Mercedes EQC range

 However, when testing the EQC in the UK to see what it was like to live with, we were only seeing around 180 miles of range.
 Far off what Mercedes claimed, or what we experienced previously.
-But, if you do a lot of trundling about town and make good use of the regenerative braking (which, unusually, you must choose to turn on using steering-wheel paddles), you could see 240 miles or more of range.
+But, if you do a lot of trundling about town and make good use of the regenerative braking (which, unusually, you must choose to turn on using steering-wheel paddles), the range will increase.